This is a guest post by Alexandra De Clerck, Growth Marketing Manager at AppTweak.

 When using AppTweak to analyze the Uber Driver app’s ranked keywords we noticed that the app ranks for keywords related to several job boards such as Zip Recruiter or Indeed.
 The Lyft Driver app on the other hand is completely unranked for these keywords.
 Is Uber actively targeting these keywords in their keyword field?
 Since the keyword field is hidden, we cannot be certain about that, but it is a very interesting route for Lyft to investigate in order to increase the visibility of their own driver app.
 (Note, Apple states in their policy to not use unauthorized or trademarked terms).

 3. Find gaps and target keywords strong competitors are not ranking on

-Competitor keyword research will also help you identify valuable gaps that you can leverage.
+Competitor keyword research for app store optimization will also help you identify valuable gaps that you can leverage.
 If you are competing in a very popular category, this research will unveil relevant keywords for which your competitors are not targeting, leaving room for your app to reach the top search results.

 Example: Audiomack – US Apple App Store

 The Music Category is dominated by very powerful apps like Spotify, Amazon Music, Pandora, Youtube Music and many more.
 Audiomack has done a great job to optimize its app for keywords that main competitors lack visibility on such as ‘rap music’, ‘hip hop music’ and ‘unreleased music’.